Do you have an achy/tight neck or back?

-- Raise both arms up until they are at shoulder level and parallel to the floor (palms facing down).
-PS: You can do this step with weights if you want, we have an article about calisthenics vs using weights while working out, you should check it out if you want to know when to use each one.
+- Raise both hands up until they are at shoulder level and parallel to the floor (palms facing down).
+PS: You can do this step with weights if you want, we have an article about calisthenics vs weight workouts while working out, you should check it out if you want to know when to use each one.

-- Hold this position for a second or two, then lower your arms in a slow and controlled manner.
+- Hold this position for a second or two, then lower your hands in a slow and controlled manner.